prescient-design/bbo-bench/README.md

 - Match API with `AbstractSolver` from `poli-baselines`
     - The [AbstractSolver](https://github.com/MachineLearningLifeScience/poli-baselines/blob/main/src/poli_baselines/core/abstract_solver.py) class has a very lightweight API; for consistency with the other optimizers benchmarked, it is advisable to implement a `solve` method in your optimizer to match this API.

+Then, within the `benchmark_optimizer.py` script, in the section that currently instantiates the LaMBO-2 optimizer, you can instead instantiate the new optimizer.

 ## Contributing